alpesis-robotics/drone-estimator/README.md

 ## Solution: Scenarios 08_PredictState & 09_PredictCovariance

-In general, the prediction phase in the Extended Kalman Filter is defined as:
+In general, there are two parts in the prediction phase of the Extended Kalman Filter: state estimated and covariance that measures the errors.
+The presentation could be written like:

 ![equation](http://latex.codecogs.com/gif.latex?X_t=F(X_{t-1},U_t)+W_t)